jalehjk/Diabetes-Prediction/README.md

-# Diabetes-Prediction
-This repository contains the code used in my Master's dissertation titled "Using Machine Learning and Deep Learning Methods in Predicting Patients with Diabetes."
-The project explores various classification algorithms, feature selection techniques, and interpretability methods to predict diabetes.
-# Diabetes Prediction - Dissertation Project

 This repository contains the code used in my Master's dissertation titled "**Using Machine Learning and Deep Learning Methods in Predicting Patients with Diabetes**."
 The project explores various classification algorithms, resampling techniques, unbiased data approaches, and the application of Self-Normalizing Neural Networks (SNN) for diabetes prediction.

 ## Project Overview